fenago/apache-solr/lab_guides/Lab_3.md

 fields available, named `_text_`, `_version_`, and
 `_id_`.

 ### Schemaless mode configuration
 We have already discussed that the schemaless mode provides three configuration elements.
 In the `_default` config set, we already have these three preconfigured.
 Let's see how to make changes and get our own schemaless configuration.

 ### Managed schema

-The support for Managed schema is enabled by default if you don\'t specify anything in `solr-config.xml`.
+The support for Managed schema is enabled by default if you don't specify anything in `solr-config.xml`.

 However, if you wish to make changes, then you can explicitly add your own `schemaFactory`, as follows: